iboB/jalog/README.md

 The library uses [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) to manage its dependencies and the best way to use it is as a CPM.cmake pacakge.

+See [Adding Jalog to your project](doc/how-to-add.md) for more info.

 ## Contributing

 Issues and pull requests are welcome.

+See [Development and Implementation Notes](doc/dev.md) on how to work on Jalog.

 ## License